Rabbies_Logotype_Hero_Navy_RGB_AW.png

 The Causeway Coast & Glens

 Tucked snuggly between Belfast and Derry (Londonderry), the Causeway Coast is 130 miles of rugged coastal landscape in Northern Ireland.
 Vast ocean views and cliff-top castles are just a few of the things waiting for you on this four-day drive.
 This route also boasts film sites from the popular TV show Game of Thrones, including the Dark Hedges and Castle Ward (home to House Stark).
+So, if film location tours are something you’re interested in seeing, this route could be your most favoured.

 The Wild Atlantic Way

 If you’ve got a bit more time on your hands, you could always explore the Wild Atlantic Way.
 At 1600 miles long, it’s one of the longest-defined coastal trails in the world and stretches the length of Ireland’s west coast.
 You’ll see some spellbinding spots on this route, brimming with stunning beaches, islands, and wild cliffs.
+And who knows what tales you’ll uncover along the way.

 If you only have time to do one, fear not.
 Each route has plenty of incredible things to see.
 And we thought we’d help a little bit by showing off some of the highlights of both routes so that you can decide which one is best for you.